ACCT 214—Financial Accounting: 3 credits

 ACCT 416—Accounting Co-op

-This course is recommended for students enrolled in the BSBA to MAcc 4.5 program.
-They can enroll in a semester full time working coop experience with one of Duquesne University's approved partners or a comparable work experience to maintain their full time student status.
+This course is recommended for students enrolled in the accelerated BSBA to MAcc 4.5 program.
+They can enroll in a semester full time working coop experience with one of Duquesne University's approved partners or a comparable work experience to maintain their full-time student status.
 This experience will allow students to focus on their work commitments, learn from applying their classroom education, enhance their communication skills and overall accounting knowledge.
 No other classes can be registered for the semester when this COOP is conducted.
+Prerequisite: All ACCT classes must be completed prior to taking this course.